 - SRT (SubRip Subtitle) – The most common subtitle format

 - STL (Spruce Subtitle File) – Used for DVD Studio Pro

 iOS devices are not very caption-friendly.
 The easiest way to publish captioned videos that play on iPhones, iPods, or iPads is to encode captions directly within the file.
 This process is called caption encoding.

 Need to convert a high volume of caption files?
 Or is your desired subtitle format not listed above?

-No problem: you can import your caption files to a 3Play Media pro account and access a host of other caption formats.
+No problem: you can import your caption files to a 3Play Media and access a host of other caption formats.
 You can also store and manage your captions, order video translation for multi-lingual subtitles, and use our interactive plugins to take your video library to the next level.